 About four years ago we approved a tenant application, the tenant moved in, and then we had to evict them roughly six months later.
 On a whim, we went to the local court and found out the tenant had a recent conviction that did not show up on the background check we had conducted with the tenant application.
 This caused us to take a look at our tenant screening process.

 We found that the national databases we had been using were not as accurate or timely as we had assumed.
-For a variety of reasons including infrequent updates and missed filings, national databases were limited in their accuracy.
-While we still use them to search for out of the area information, for local background checks, we rely on manual background checks.
+While we still use them to search for out-of-the-area information, for local background checks, we rely on manual background checks.
+Many landlords would also rely on national police check to verify their criminal records.

 Manually checks are beneficial for several reasons: